bonomani/devmon/docs/TEMPLATES.md

   - And the message can also contain an OID of type 'non-repeater'

 ### The evaluation order
-2 levels: the precision level is evaluated first
+The evaluation order consists of two main levels: By order of priority:
-#### A 'precise' threshold has a higher priority
+#### A 'precise' threshold operator holds higher priority as follows:
 - Priority 7: =, eq
 - Priority 6: > >= < >=
 - Priority 5: ~= (smart match)